Still Competitive: Revisiting Recurrent Models for Irregular Time Series Prediction: Empirical Evaluation

-where the total intensity function is given by: $\lambda(t|\mathcal{H}_t) = \sum_{k=1}^K \lambda(t | \mathcal{H}_t \mid k)$.\\ \textbf{Evaluation Criteria.} For the next observation prediction, similar to prior works \cite{CRUPaper,grafitiPaper,TPGNN} we evaluate models on MSE and Mean Absolute Error (MAE) on the masked future values on the sequences in the test split.
+\textbf{Evaluation criteria.} For the next observation prediction, similar to prior works \cite{CRUPaper,grafitiPaper,TPGNN} we evaluate models on MSE and Mean Absolute Error (MAE) on the masked future values on the sequences in the test split.
 Using standard evaluation metrics in event prediction literature \cite{AttNHP,TransformerHawkes,SAHP}, we compare the model quality on the test set using: RMSE: Root Mean Squared Error in predicting the next event arrival time; ER: short for Error Rate, is the percentage of incorrectly predicted next event type and the log-likelihood of the next observed event.
-To ensure robust evaluation, we conduct experiments using multiple distinct random seeds and report the mean and standard deviation of the performance metrics.\\ \textbf{Hyperparameter search.} We conduct model-specific hyperparameter tuning by training various model configurations on the training set and evaluating their performance on the validation set.
+To ensure robust evaluation, we conduct experiments using 5 distinct random seeds and report the mean and standard deviation of the performance metrics.

+\textbf{Hyperparameter search.} We conduct model-specific hyperparameter tuning by training various model configurations on the training set and evaluating their performance on the validation set.
 Hyper-parameter ranges for the methods were adjusted to include the optimal hyper-parameter ranges reported by the original authors.
 For each model, we select the configuration that achieves the lowest validation MSE (for forecasting) and lowest validation LL (for event prediction) and report its test performance.
 We include more details on the hyperparameter tuning in \Cref{section:tacd-gru-hopt,section:baseline-hopt-uschn,section:baseline-hopt-physionet,section:baseline-hopt-mimic-iii-small,section:baseline-hopt-mimic,section:baseline-hopt-event-prediction}.